NXP MIMXRT1040-EVK

 Programming and Debugging

-Build and flash applications as usual (see Building an Application and Run an Application for more details).
+Once the host tool and board are configured, build and flash applications as usual (see Building an Application and Run an Application for more details).

 Configuring a Debug Probe